Skip to Main Content

 GAINSCO expanded its services into two new states in 2023 and now offers coverage in Oregon and Maryland.

 Owned by State Farm, GAINSCO sells car insurance exclusively through independent agents and digital channels, and specializes in non-standard and minimum-limits car insurance.
-Bankrate’s GAINSCO Insurance insurance review finds that it offers policies tailored towards drivers looking for high-risk car insurance.
+Bankrate’s GAINSCO insurance review finds that the company offers policies tailored toward drivers looking for high-risk car insurance.
 The company may insure drivers with suspended or expired licenses, and it provides SR-22 filings as well as non-owner car insurance.
 However, this carrier may not meet the needs of a typical driver looking for more robust coverage.

 Along with digital options like an online policy portal and mobile app, GAINSCO has several payment plans and discount options, which may appeal to those looking for the cheapest car insurance.